nithinsahitya/Facerecognition_Using_Facenet/README.md

 https://drive.google.com/open?id=1pwQ3H4aJ8a6yyJHZkTwtjcL4wYWQb7bn

 3) "face_prediction" loads the the face emebddings of the train dataset and compares this embeddings with that of the val dataset and  predicts the faces in the val dataset and displays the detected image.

+# Implementing face recognition in real time using webcam